Taiyari Diwali Ki – Diwali Cleaning Tips & Decoration Ideas

-To get a sparkling bathroom, you need to clean the washbasin, taps, and other sanitary ware.
-You better use baking soda to unclog and clean your washbasin by sprinkling soda on it and then wipe it with a scrub.
+It would be best if you cleaned the washbasin, taps, and other sanitary ware to get a sparkling bathroom.
+You better use baking soda to unclog and clean your washbasin by sprinkling soda on it and then wiping it with a scrub.
 See the magic!
 All your stubborn stains will wash away with just a little effort.
 You can also sprinkle baking soda on the drain and then pour hot water on it.
 The drain will unclog completely.

 Cleaning of Linens and Drapes

-If cleaning curtains just skipped your mind then do it now.
-Having two different sets of curtains can ease up your task, as you can replace the dirty curtains with the fresh ones.
-However, if you don’t have this option then it would be better to clean the curtains room-wise.
-Like, you can first take up the curtains of the living room to clean and then move ahead to the other rooms.
-Wash all your pillowcases, bed sheets, kitchen towels, bed-covers, and other linens in a stain remover mixed with fabric softener.
-It will tidy your linens and drapes keeping them smell-free.
+If cleaning curtains just skipped your mind, then do it now.
+Having two different curtains sets can ease your task, as you can replace the dirty curtains with fresh ones.
+However, if you don’t have this option, it would be better to clean the curtains room-wise.
+Like, you can first take up the living room curtains to clean and then move ahead to the other rooms.
+Wash all your pillowcases, bed sheets, kitchen towels, bed-covers, and other linens in a stain remover mixed with a fabric softener.
+It will tidy your linens and drapes, keeping them smell-free.

 Important Diwali Decoration Tips

-After cleaning your home thoroughly, proceed for Diwali decoration.
+After cleaning your home thoroughly, proceed with Diwali decoration.
 Here are some awesome decoration hacks that will jazz up your home outstandingly.

 Main Gate Decoration